peterdcasey/Scratch_Programs/README.md

 # Scratch_Programs
-## A few sample Scratch programs to share.
+## A sample Scratch programs to share.